pranto113015/Repo-of-learning-syllabus/JavaScript_Basic.md

 - how to handle error in JavaScript (part-1)
 - how to handle error in JavaScript (part-2) throw
 - Canvas | drawing graphics on web page

+> JavaScript version ES6 :

+- variable and function in ES6
+- hoisting and strict mode
+- default and rest parameter
+- spread operator
+- object literals
+- for of and for in loop
 -